 Q: “I want to learn to be a psychotherapist.
 Will this course provide that training?”
 A: This is not a substitute for training as a psychotherapist, nor will it enable someone not otherwise qualified to become licensed.
 It is intended for those with some training and experience.

 Q: “When are decisions made?
 When will I be informed of action on my application?”
-A: We try to make decisions within 2-4 weeks of receiving applications.
-On rare occasions we may ask for more information, and applicants will be notified of that at once.
+A: Within 3 weeks of the receipt of your application.

 Q: “What will a Certificate enable me to do?”
 A: At present, there is no universally accepted standard certification for mindfulness-informed psychotherapy, or for those qualified to teach mindfulness.
 The Certificate is evidence of completion of an in-depth program from the Institute of Meditation & Psychotherapy, the oldest organization of its type.
 A Certificate is not a substitute for licensure in your respective disciplines, and should be regarded as advanced training.